Activities

-Access to all areas of the Bluemont Fair is included with the price of admission.
-Activities that require an additional fee are clearly marked with a ($).
+Your admission to the Bluemont Fair includes access to all activity areas.
+Activities that require an additional fee are marked with ($).

 Archaeologist

-We are fortunate to have David Clark, a professional archaeologist and college professor, at the Fair with some of the fascinating archaeological finds that have been discovered in our region.
-Stop by his hands-on table, located in the Montessori Field between the parking lot and the Community Center, to learn more about bones, weapons, and tools that have been discovered right here in Loudoun County.
+We are fortunate to have David Clark, a professional archaeologist and college professor, at the Fair with fascinating archaeological finds from our region.
+Stop by his hands-on table in Mountain Meadow Place to learn more about bones, weapons, and tools discovered right here in Loudoun County.

 Art Show & Sale